Walking the tracks with a masterclass in period nostalgia

 Chris Chambers: Yeah, I took it!
 I mean, you knew I took it.
 Teddy knew I took it.
 Everybody knew I took it.
 Even Vern knew it, I think.
 But maybe I was sorry and tried to give it back.

 Though Gordie finds his situation harder to cope with, Chris is the true victim of Castle Rock, the kid tarred with the familial oil who others oppress with the aim of elevating their own place in society.
 Chris has become so marginalised that even his teacher pinned the blame on him for stealing the milk money from school, safe in the knowledge that her mean-spirited accusations would stick.
-On the surface, he is just another bad apple from the rotting cart, when in reality his persecution has succeeded in creating an anomaly: a capable, sympathetic young man who possesses the kind of selflessness that is alien to his community.
+On the surface, he’s just another bad apple from the rotting cart.
+In reality his persecution has succeeded in creating an anomaly: a capable, sympathetic young man who possesses the kind of selflessness that is alien to his community.
 And perhaps they sense this.
 Perhaps it is this veracity that leaves them at pains to smother his wilting potential.